All Episodes

 If you knew you were going into a war zone, you kind of prepare for war.

-I can't get hit by a safety flying there, the linebacker can't smash me coming across the middle of the field, and there's so many things that can't be done that the guys who used to not make the scene because they say, well, this guy not tough enough to run across the middle of the field, or this guy, you know, can't take a hit.
+I can't get hit by a safety flying in the linebacker can't smash me coming across the middle of the field, and there's so many things that can't be done that the guys who used to not make the team because they said well, this guy not tough enough to run across the middle of the field or this guy, you know, can't take a hit, now you know they're making the game easier and saying well, you can't be hit.

-Isn't that f that is that's the player perspective, and I just find this fascinating.
+That is, that's the player perspective, and I just find this fascinating.

-That to me is literally fascinating.
+That, to me, is literally fascinating.

-So you know you can't take a hit.
+So you know you can't take a hit, this guy can't take a hit.

-Now you know they're making the game easier, saying, well, you can't be hit, so it's making a lot of guys braver.
+Now you know they're making the game easier saying well, you can't be hit.

-And there's a lot of guys that are playing football that don't have the warrior mentality now, because they don't think they can get hurt because all those hits that used to be legal aren't anymore.
+And there's a lot of guys that are playing football that don't have the warrior mentality now because they don't think they can get hurt, because all those hits that used to be legal aren't anymore.

-Okay, time out and then phone calls.
+Okay, timeout and then phone calls.

 And gosh, I feel bad about this.